lemoncheesecake/lemoncheesecake-requests/doc/index.rst

    resp = session.get("/orgs/lemoncheesecake").require_ok()

-See the :ref:`API Reference<api>` for complete details about the lemoncheesecake-requests API.
+See the :ref:`API Reference<api>` for full details about the lemoncheesecake-requests API.

 Changelog
 ---------